 I made this hibiscus honey syrup for Beltane this year, and very quickly ran out and had to make a much larger batch.
 It's SO GOOD.
 Hibiscus is a wonderful herb ~ rich in Vitamin C, minerals, anti-inflammatory polyphenols, and plant acids great for soothing inflammation, decongesting, and boosting the immune system, but she's also quite bitter.
 Ergo, hibiscus honey!

-What do you do with it?
+What can you do with it?
 You can enjoy it as-is in little spoonfuls (because it will be sweet!), pour it over pancakes, mix it with lemonade (my current favorite way to enjoy it), or mix it into cocktails or wine spritzers (my second favorite way to enjoy it).
 It's also a great way to get your kiddos to take herbal medicine.
-A spoonful of honey makes the medicine go down... that's how it goes, right? 😉
+A spoonful of honey makes the medicine go down... that's how it goes, right? 😉 Note: Do not feed honey to children under 1!

 Though I'm using hibiscus in this recipe, you can use any edible herb.
 Some of my favorites are lavender, chamomile, elderberry, and peppermint.
 I generally keep the recipe the same, just swapping out herbs, but you may want to use slightly more or less of certain herbs depending on your taste buds.
 Feel free to experiment!
 And if you're allergic to honey or don't eat it, try agave nectar or vegetable glycerine instead.